 The Fata morgana of the 21st century.

-The original version of this review state that “85 percent of Northerners are non-Native.”
+The original version of this review stated that “85 percent of Northerners are non-Native.”
 This figure reflects the demographics of the circumpolar Arctic as a whole, and not the Canadian Arctic.
 According to the 2016 census, the population of the Canadian Arctic is less than 50 percent non-Native.
 This review has been amended to include that clarification.